 A Weekend Retreat Experience at Kimi Ora Eco Resort

-These weekend retreats start on Fridays.
+These special weekend retreats start on Fridays.
 My car is always so full when I pack it to go to a retreat that it looks like I’m moving out and I’ve got everything in there but the kitchen sink.
 Then I enjoy the scenic drive to the Kimi Ora Resort in Kaiteriteri.
 This is a short drive from Nelson through picturesque Motueka.
 The Resort sits up on a hill overlooking the beautiful Kaiteriteri beach which is decidedly the best beach in the South Island.
 The golden colour of the sand comes from a high quartz content which glitters in the sun.

 Most retreat participants arrive between 3 and 5 pm on Friday.
 They settle into their rooms and have a cup of tea while catching up with other retreat participants or enjoy their first soak in the spa pool to unwind.
 Some arrive tired and stressed and it is a real treat for them to take this special time off.
 We all deserve a break away from our busy lives, which can be like running on a hamster wheel.

 We start our retreats with the first yoga class at 6 pm.
 I always notice how everybody starts to feel calmer after the first class even though they might not always feel like that they have fully arrived yet.
 They usually feel that way after the Saturday morning yoga class.

 After yoga, we get together for a light meal and share and connect before a short mindfulness video (or similar) and meditation.
 Then we retreat early to our rooms to catch up on sleep.